 Cerberus is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Cerberus as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Cerberus orbits the sun every 410 days (1.12 years), coming as close as 0.58 AU and reaching as far as 1.58 AU from the sun.
-Cerberus is about 1.2 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. Pentagon.
+Cerberus is about 1.2 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. Pentagon.

 Cerberus's orbit is 0.16 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Cerberus has 6 close approaches predicted in the coming decades: